couchbaselabs/cbbb/README.md

     dvm up

+or, if your docker vm got stuck somehow, try...

+    dvm reload

-check your docker vm is running, via...
+also, you can check your docker vm is ok and running, via...

     docker info